Food-Coop/foodcoops-backend/README.md

 ## Instructions for local setup

-If you want to setup the Backend for your localhost you need to create an application.properties in plugins/src/main/resources and you need a local Keycloak & MariaDB instance.
+If you want to setup the Backend for your localhost you need to create an application.properties in plugins/src/main/resources and you need a local Keycloak & MariaDB instance.<br>
-In the application.properties you have to define your MariaDB Datasource and Keycloak instance.
+In the application.properties you have to define your MariaDB Datasource and Keycloak instance.<br>
-This is needed because for production the application.properties is created & written to via GitHub Actions (see [GitHub workflows](https://github.com/FoodCoopV3/foodcoops-backend/blob/main/.github/workflows/ssh_deployment.yml))
+This is needed because for production the application.properties is created & written to via GitHub Actions (see [GitHub workflows](https://github.com/FoodCoopV3/foodcoops-backend/blob/main/.github/workflows/ssh_deployment.yml))<br>
-The reason for this is, that the private Data of the official Keycloak/MariaDB instances like passwords, secrets etc. is not exposed in the propertie file and is being filled in when build by GitHub Actions.
+The reason for this is, that the private Data of the official Keycloak/MariaDB instances like passwords, secrets etc. is not exposed in the propertie file and is being filled in when build by GitHub Actions.<br>
 An example applications.properties could look like this:
 ```java
 spring.datasource.url=jdbc:mariadb://localhost:3306/{DBNAME}